 Handicap International has worked in Ethiopia since 1986, during which time the country experienced repeated bouts of war, drought, famine, and refugee crises along its border regions.
 Since 2014, the county has become Africa’s largest refugee host, fueled by crises in South Sudan and Somalia.
+According to UNHCR, as of February 2017, more than 736,000 refugees are hosted in Ethiopia.
 Although the country ratified the Convention for the Rights of Persons with Disabilities in 2007, an overall lack of inclusion and accessibility and persistent stigmas attached to disability life make very challenging for people who are differently abled.

 In Ethiopia only 3% of the country estimated 2.4 to 4.8 million children with disabilities go to school due to stigma and a lack of accessibility, trained teachers, and adapted learning resources.
 This USAID-funded pilot project at six primary schools in Dire Dawa, Harar and Jijiga aims to develop a model of “disability-friendly schools” that fosters the inclusion of children with disabilities in educational programs.
 So far the program has benefited 6,700 children with disabilities and 198,200 of their non-disabled peers as well as 1,681 teachers and regional education bureau staff.

 Assistance to Refugees & host communities

 Due to ongoing strife and drought in neighboring Somalia, Ethiopia is currently hosting more than 200,000 Somali refugees.
 Many refugees live in camps in Somali state with few resources and challenging conditions, especially for vulnerable people and those with disabilities.